Cancer in Avian and Exotic Pets

 - Difficulty breathing, urinating, or defecating

-Bring your pet bird to your veterinarian for regular visits to be sure he is maintaining his good health.
+Bring your exotic pet to your veterinarian for regular visits to be sure they are maintaining good health.

 If you'd like to be reimbursed for your visits, click here to check out Nationwide pet insurance's Avian and Exotic plans to find a coverage option that works for you.